Signed in as:

 Bishop Wilton is originally linked to King Athelstan of Northumbria (AD937-939) who gave the lands of the Manor of 'Wilton' to Archbishop Wulstanus of York.
 The Palace at Wilton, with a moat and fishponds was thought to have been built between AD1216 and 1255, with the first letters referring to 'Wylton' or 'Wilton' signed by Archbishop Gray.
 The manor remained in the hands of the Archbishops of York until 1544 when it passed to the crown.

-Go through the gate.
+Go through the gates.

 Enjoy one-minute walking Bishop Wilton Wold

-Copyright © 2024 walkingthewolds.co.uk - All Rights Reserved.
+Copyright © 2025 walkingthewolds.co.uk - All Rights Reserved.

 Powered by GoDaddy